 Below are some of the FAQs parents have when they learn their child was exposed to someone with COVID-19.
-The answers are based on the data and medical knowledge we have as of the most recent update September 9, 2021.
+The answers are based on the data, medical knowledge, and recommendations of the CDC and VDH as of the most recent update February 2, 2022.
 Please call our office with any additional questions.

 My child has been exposed to someone with COVID-19, now what?

-Yes, your child should be tested.
-Many patients with COVID-19 do not have symptoms but can still spread the virus.
+Yes, testing is recommended.
+Some patients with COVID-19 do not have symptoms but can still spread the virus.
 Testing your child will tell us if the rest of your family also needs to be tested.
-If your child tests positive, all household members will also need to quarantine and be tested.
-If you do not want to test your child, your child should quarantine for 14 days from last exposure, or 10 days if completely symptom-free.
+If your child tests positive, all household members should also be tested and follow the applicable quarantine guidelines outlined FAQ#1.
+If your child is unvaccinated and you prefer not to test, (s)he should quarantine 10 days while monitoring for development of symptoms.

 If my child needs to be tested due to an exposure, when is the best time to get tested for COVID-19?

-For symptom-free individuals, we recommend 5-7 days from exposure, as this is the average time it takes to develop symptoms.
-In the example above (last exposure on a Thursday), your child should be tested on the Tuesday or Wednesday following exposure.
+For symptom-free individuals, we recommend approximately 5 days from exposure, as this is the average time it takes to develop symptoms.
 If your child develops COVID-19 symptoms prior to 5 days, earlier testing may be considered.
 Please note: we try to reserve all weekend and Monday appointments for urgent, symptomatic patients.
 If your child does not have symptoms, you may be asked to wait until Tuesday to come in for testing.

 Which COVID-19 test should my child get if they have been exposed?